Charis-nikao/community-resource-hub/community-resource-hub/README.md

 # Community Resource Hub

-A MERN-stack scaffold for a Community Resource & Support Hub (aligned to UN SDGs).
+A MERN-stack scaffold for a Community Resource & Support Hub.
 This repository contains a backend (Express + MongoDB + Socket.io) and a frontend (React + Vite).

 ## Quick start (local with Docker Compose)